Walking the Camino Pilgrimage route in northern Spain

 Then we will set off on the path, covering approximately 10 miles a day.

 Our experience has shown that 10 miles is a reasonable goal for most people.
 For anyone who decides they would like to do less, our van can easily pick you up and deliver you to the day’s endpoint.
 We will equip a number of walkers with mobile phones so you can always be in touch with the van.
+For those who would like to walk further, there are often side-routes and additional places to explore.

 Our driver and van will also setup a picnic lunch for you each day.
 And the van will transport your bag for you, so all you’ll need to carry is a simple day pack.